SnirShechter/SnirShechter/README.md

 # Hi, I'm Snir 👋

-I'm a software developer based in Israel.
-I currently work at a stealth startup.
+I'm a software engineer based in Israel.

 ## About
 I do pretty much anything related to software: